The idea with a challenge is to break your current habits.

 # 7 – The List One Thing A Day on Craigslist Challenge

-How It Works: Your goal is to list one-thing a day on Craigslist.
+How It Works: Your goal is to list one-thing a day on sites like Craigslist.
 (You can lighten it up by going for only on weekdays or even once a week).
 What I learned when I tried this challenge was that I started with the obvious things I’d been meaning to sell.
 But then when I was forced to sell something I hadn’t considered–I didn’t miss it at all.

 Free Resource: List One Thing A Week on Craigslist